Custody (2017 film): Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 95% based on 115 reviews, with an average rating of 7.8/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 96% based on 121 reviews, with an average rating of 7.9/10.
 The website's critical consensus reads, "Custody uses formal restraint—and a series of searing performances—to take a hard-hitting look at the often painful bond between parents and children."
 On Metacritic, the film has a weighted average score of 83 out of 100, based on 21 critics, indicating "universal acclaim", and is listed as a "Metacritic must-see".

 For The Canadian Press, David Friend said, "Xavier Legrand captures unsettling performances from his entire cast, especially the young Thomas Gioria as the child caught in the midst of turmoil."
-Peter Rainer of Christian Science Monitor noted "the ordeal of the children is not skimped.
+Peter Rainer of The Christian Science Monitor noted "the ordeal of the children is not skimped.
 They bear the brunt, and the legacy, of the anguish."